puppetlabs/puppetdb/documentation/api/query/v4/fact-contents.markdown

       }
     }

-With the fact nodes endpoint it allows you to query data at a particular node of the tree using the `path` field, and then either analyze or filter on the `value` of that node.
+With the fact points endpoint it allows you to query data at a particular part of the tree using the `path` field, and then either analyze or filter on the `value` of that node.

 > **Note:** The v4 API is experimental and may change without notice.
 For stability, we recommend that you use the v3 API instead.

-### `GET /v4/fact-nodes`
+### `GET /v4/fact-contents`

-This will return all fact nodes matching the given query.
+This will return all fact contents that match the given query.

 ### URL Parameters